Frequently Asked Questions

 Does ReMerge work?

 Yes!
 Oklahoma’s recidivism rate (relapse in criminal behavior) is 20%, that is 1 in 5 people.
-For ReMerge graduates, that number goes all the way down to 5%, that’s 1 in 20 people.
-Additionally, it has saved the state of Oklahoma over $53,000,000 in incarceration costs, lost wages.
+For ReMerge graduates, that number consistently stays below 5%, that’s 1 in 20 people*.
+Additionally, it has saved the state of Oklahoma over $59.5 million in incarceration costs and lost wages.

 *Measured for the first 36 months after graduation.